smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 served its purpose, the object owner should deallocate the array if the array was dynamically allocated.

-Thus, a string_view object should **never** outlive the character array it wraps.
+The bottom line is that a string_view object should **never** outlive the character array it wraps.
 For example, a function should **not** return a string_view object that wraps a local array.
 Listing B shows examples of incorrect and acceptable uses of string_view.
 The comments in the code are self-explanatory.

 ---